A Foodcentric Life

 • 💬 Comments

-• Butter: Use unsalted butter so you control the salt level of the finished gougere.
-I buy high butterfat, European-style butter.
+• Butter - Use unsalted butter so you control the salt level of the finished cheese puffs.
+I prefer a higher-butterfat, European-style butter.

-• Herbs: Tiny chopped gren chives add soft oniony flavor and a little color.
-YOu can skip them but they are a nice addition.
+• Herbs - Finely chopped green chives add a mild oniony flavor and a little color.
+Optional, but a lovely addition.

 For measurements and quantities, please see the recipe card.